 The clothes of children and toddlers are mostly made with natural dyes, as it doesn’t hold any inorganic or harmful chemicals.
 You can also afford a satisfying vegetable dye for fabric.

 On the other hand, synthetic dyes are formed with both organic and inorganic compounds.
-Such dyes are created on the vision of the professionals with amazing contrasts.
+Such dyes are created on the vision of professionals with amazing contrasts.
 It can be a good alternative if you are thinking to have reactive, mordant, or acid-based dyes or different fibers.